ztenretep/ravencoin_tools/README.md

 # Introduction

 <p align="justify">
-Ravencoin is different from Tron and Tezos, which I have examined so far.
-With the latter, access to the blockchain is possible without further problems.
+Ravencoin is different in comparison to Tron and Tezos, which I have examined so far.
+With the latter two, direct access to the blockchain is possible using an API.
 In order to access the blockchain of Ravencoin, the operation of a Ravencoin node is necessary.
-Installation is simple and operation is possible on a standard personal computer.
-However, some time is needed to synchronise the complete blockchain.
-In the meantime, 4 years of data have to be synchronised.
-With the help of raven-qt, the progress can be easily displayed.
+The installation is quite simple and the operation of the node is possible on a standard personal computer.
+However, some time is needed to synchronise the complete blockchain with the node.
+With the help of raven-qt, the progress can be easily monitored.
 </p>

 <p align="justify">
-While I am currently testing the RPC interface, I am installing a Ravencoin mining pool in parallel to test if and how mining is possible on a personal computer via the Ravencoin node.
-The installation and setup has already worked so far.
-The node, mining pool and miner still need to be made to work together.
+While I am currently testing the RPC interface, I am in the process of installing a Ravencoin mining pool to test if and how mining is possible on a PC via the Ravencoin node.
+The installation itself and the setup have worked so far.
+The node, the mining pool and the miner still need to be brought together.
 </p>

 # Programming Requirements